Using Technology to Manage Your Practice

 Software to manage your practice.
-Today’s cloud-based practice management software offers a wide range of options to organize your practice.
-Practice management software can keep track of client contact and billing data, organize documents and correspondence into digital files, track time, generate invoices and handle calendaring and docketing functions.
-Each software company packages its offerings a little differently, so it’s wise to shop around to find the user interface and set of features that seems best suited to your practice.
+Today’s cloud-based practice management software offers a wide range of options to organize your practice and improve its efficiency.
+Practice management software can keep track of client contact and billing data, organize documents into digital files, track time, generate invoices, handle calendaring and docketing functions and provide overviews on a customizable dashboard.
+Each software company packages its offerings a little differently, so it’s wise to shop around to find the user interface and features that are best suited to your practice.

 Digital Files, also known as a “paperless office” can dramatically reduce the amount of office space and off-site storage your law office needs, as well as the amount of staff time spent maintaining and retrieving paper files.
 A good digital filing system makes it easier to find documents and can cut down on misfiled and lost documents.

 Many practice management programs include an integrated digital filing and document storage system.
-You should also invest in an office scanner to digitize paper documents and develop a consistent system for converting paper to digital.
+Invest in an office scanner to digitize paper documents and develop a consistent system for converting paper to digital.
 Depending on your office, that might mean having a scanner at every desk or having a central location where paper documents are sent for scanning.

 Attorney-client portals.
 People are increasingly accustomed to conducting business online, and an attorney-client portal is a secure way for lawyers and clients to communicate and share documents over the internet.
 Portals can also allow clients to pay their legal fees online.